rishiraj/rishiraj.github.io/consultation.md

     <h3><span class="icon">💼</span> Corporate & For-Profit Events</h3>
     <p>A speaking fee applies for corporate events, conferences, or any engagement that is commercial or profit-oriented.
 Please <a href="mailto:heyrishiraj@gmail.com">contact me</a> with your event details to discuss my rates and availability.</p>

-    <h3><span class="icon">🚫</span> A Note on Event Themes</h3>
-    <p>I typically decline invitations to speak at or judge events/hackathons that are primarily sponsored by, or heavily centered around, cryptocurrency, blockchain and speculative Web3 ventures.</p>
   </section>

   <hr class="section-divider">